swcarpentry/DEPRECATED-bc/git/intermediate/01-conversational-git.md

 ...
 ```

-The output is cryptic
+The output is slightly cryptic
-because it is intended to be read by machines,
+because it is intended to be read by machines
-and only sometimes humans.
+in addition to humans.
 The differences, also known as the *diff*,
 tells you how each file was changed
 from its previous version to this one.

+In general, lines starting with a single ‘+’ were added,
+and lines starting with a single ‘-’ were removed.”.
+Lines without the initial ‘+’ or ‘-’ are present in both versions,
+and are provided as helpful context
+so you can understand the changes.

 The diff headers in the output: